“Those who know, do. Those that understand, teach.” - Aristotle

 School teachers will usually study their subject at degree level and then move onto a postgraduate qualification for becoming a teacher.
 In these qualifications, they'll gain teaching experience and take the biggest step towards becoming a teacher.

 Once they've got the qualification, their teaching career can start.
-While we've mainly mentioned the PGCE, you can get an alternative certification for teaching in a primary school or secondary school but you should always check what's required for your subject area and the jobs you're looking at.
+While we've mainly mentioned the PGCE, you can get an alternative certification for teaching in a primary school or secondary school but you should always check what's required for your subject area and the online tutoring jobs UK you're looking at.

 Find out more about becoming an art teacher.